drobin04/Dashboardify/README.md

 # Dashboardify
-webpage for developing customizeable personal dashboards
+Web-app for developing personal, customizeable dashboards with bookmarks, embedded frames, as well as database and API connectivity.

 # Requirements / Setup